-47 What are the anti-money laundering compliance obligations placed on the art trade?
+48 What anti-money laundering (AML) compliance obligations are placed on the art trade?

 Professionals of the art market (auction houses, art dealers, gallerists, etc) are subject to anti-money laundering obligations.
-Notably, art market professionals must carry out antimoney laundering checks, such as on the identity, domicile and profession of their clients, and gather all relevant elements on the client's estate and provenance of the sums.
-Art market professionals must declare to Tracfin, the French anti-money laundering unit, any sums they suspect may be the product of a criminal offence punishable by a prison sentence of more than one year, or that may be connected to the financing of terrorism.
+Notably, art market professionals must carry out anti-money laundering checks, such as on the identity, domicile and profession of their clients, and gather all relevant elements on the client's estate and provenance of the sums.
+These information must appear in the police registry, upon penalty of fine and imprisonment.

+Art market professionals must also declare to Tracfin, the French anti-money laundering unit, any sums they suspect may be the product of a criminal offence punishable by a prison sentence of more than one year, or that may be connected to the financing of terrorism.